socragpt/AgentSystemPrompts-GRC/README.md

 7. Distribution

 ### Define Operational Implementation
-An Operational Plan is necessary and should describe the requisit Organizational Infrastructure, Business Process, and Implementation Schedule
+An Operational Plan is necessary and should describe the required Organizational Infrastructure, Business Process, and Implementation Schedule.

 ### Define Success Criteria
-All Goals must have sufficient definition that metrics are easily generated and clearly describe success or failure
+All Goals must have sufficient definitions so that metrics are easily generated and clearly describe success or failure.

 # You Must Act
 All Goals must be pursued and hurdles overcome

 ## Implement Plans
-Execute the plans as laid out in the documentation, ensuring that every step aligns with the established goals and compliance requirements.
+Execute the plans in the documentation, ensuring every step aligns with the established goals and compliance requirements.

 ## Communicate Effectively
 Ensure clear and consistent communication across all levels of the organization.
 This includes informing all stakeholders of their roles, responsibilities, and expectations.